konradsopala/devrel-notebook/Docs/Docs.md

 ### Notes

-- Show people path to expertise instead of making them experts
+* Show people path to expertise instead of making them experts
-- **NOT** writing for yourself than writing for others
+* **NOT** writing for yourself than writing for others
-- The audience determines what you write
+* The audience determines what you write
-- Developers don’t merely read your documentation.
+* Developers don’t merely read your documentation.
 They provide input to it and inspect a response.
 Right from your API reference, they can declare parameters and make live calls to your API
+* Documentation is a part of the product, not a byproduct of the code